-We believe that the future is bright for agriculture and for AgChoice's customer-owners.
-We are devoting considerable effort in 2020 to implement new processes and technology to serve your needs with improved business solutions and better response times.
+We believe that the future is bright for agriculture and for you.
+We are working on major projects in 2021 to implement new processes and technology to serve your needs with improved business solutions, better response times and enhanced programs to help young, beginning and small farmers build their businesses.

-Thank you for helping to make AgChoice a success.
-We look forward to being part of your growth and success in 2020.
+Thank you for helping AgChoice achieve excellent results last year.
+We are grateful to work together with you and look forward to your growth and success in 2021.

-with Danel L.
+Danell L. Curtis